 What Happens if You Leave Your Apple Watch on the Charger for Too Long?

 Apple uses lithium-ion batteries, and charging them for too long won’t cause any damage because it’ll stop charging when 100% and is safe as long as the device is not showing any signs of overheating.

 Like most Apple products, the Apple Watch uses lithium-ion batteries since they charge faster, last longer, and have a much higher power density, which means more battery life in a lighter package.

 Apple Watch Batteries

-According to Apple, it’ll take about 45 minutes to charge your Apple Watch from 0%-80%, while it takes 75 minutes to charge it from 80%-100%, this is because Apple has trickle charges their devices to reduce battery tears and hopefully extend the battery’s life span.
+According to Apple, it’ll take about 45 minutes to charge your Apple Watch from 0%-80%, while it takes 75 minutes to charge it from 80%-100%.
+Apple has trickle charges for their devices to reduce battery tears and hopefully extend the battery’s life span.

 Take a look at the image above.
 It’s a better way of explaining what trickle charging is.
 Trickle charging means fast charging speeds until your Apple Watch reaches 80%.
 After that, the charging speed will slow down to extend the lifespan of your battery.